Exhall: Education

 Before the reorganisation of schools in northern Warwickshire in 1996, there was another school in the area, Exhall First School (on the corner of School Lane and Exhall Green).
 This school merged with Cedars First School to form Exhall Cedars Infant School (on the Cedars site), and the old Exhall First School building is now a community centre.
 The secondary school for the area is Ash Green School, In July 2012, the school was formally recognised as a provider for Post 16 education.
 The Sixth Form Centre opened in September, 2012 and accommodates students studying AS, A Level courses and BTEC courses.
 Exhall Grange School, a school for students who are visually impaired and have other disabilities, can be found in the area.
 The school achieved Specialist Science College status in 2003.

+Exhall Grange School, a school for students who are visually impaired and have other disabilities, can be found in the area.
+The school achieved Specialist Science College status in 2003.
+The neighbouring Warwickshire Academy, which opened in 2022 is a SEND (special educational needs and disabilities school for "young people with Social, Emotional and Mental Health difficulties".
+From 1946 to 1950 Exhall Training College was a women's college, one of three post-war emergency teacher training colleges.
+It operated in a disused industrial hostel on a site now occupied by other schools.